-1. Upstream module which includes all the processes upstream of the production of the photovoltaic module.
-In this study the upstream ends at the beginning of PV modules manufacturing, including extraction and processing of raw materials including silicon, ingot block, wafer, PV cell with packaging (A1), and the transportation of the raw material to the factory (A2).

-2. Core module which includes all the relevant processes managed by DMEGC.
-The core module in this study includes manufacturing of the PV modules (A3) with the supply of the raw material, energy and auxiliary material input, treatment and emission off gas, wastewater and solid wastes during the PV module manufacturing; considering that the functional unit is energy generated by solar plant using the PV modules, the core module is extended to include the transportation of PV modules to solar plant (A4), the construction of the solar plant (A5), the use (B1), maintenance (B2), repair (B3), replacement (B4), refurbishment (B5) and the operational energy use (B6) and water use (B7) during the RSL (30 years) period, de-construction and demolition of the solar plant (C1), transport of pv modules waste to waste processing (C2).

-3. Downstream module which includes all the relevant processes that take place outside of the control of DMEGC.
-In this study, the downstream module includes the dissipation related to voltage drop operations before feeding electricity into the grid.
+- 1. Upstream module which includes all the processes upstream of the production of the photovoltaic module and/or solar park.
+In this study the upstream ends at the beginning of PV modules manufacturing, including extraction and processing of raw materials including silicon, ingot block, wafer, PV cell with packaging (A1), and the transportation of the raw material to the factory (A2) etc. - 2.
+Core module which includes all the relevant processes managed by the Organization proposing the EPD.
+The core module in this study includes manufacturing of the solar cells and PV modules (A3) with the supply of the raw material, energy and auxiliary material input, and treatment and emission of off gas, wastewater and solid wastes during the PV module manufacturing; considering that the functional unit is energy generated by solar plant utilizing the PV modules, the core module is extended to include the transportation of PV modules to solar plant (A4), the construction of the solar plant (A5), the use (B1), maintenance (B2), repair (B3), replacement (B4), refurbishment (B5) and the operational energy use (B6) and water use (B7) during the RSL (30 years) period, de-construction and demolition of the solar plant (C1), transport to waste processing (C2). - 3.
+Downstream module which includes all the relevant processes that take place outside of the control of DMEGC.
+In this study, the downstream module includes waste processing (C3) and disposal (C4).
 According to the PCR, the benefit and avoided loads beyond the product system boundary were not reported in module D separately within this study, neither were the benefit and loads be reported in other stages by following a cut off allocation approach.
 Since it will take 30 years to enter the end-of-life stage for the PV modules, scenarios must be developed for end-of-life treatment.
 For simplification purpose, assumption was made during the modelling of downstream modules.